ChimeHQ/NicerTouchBar/README.md

 ## Triggering Validation

 Because this validation isn't provided by the system, you have to do some work to wire it up.
 You can just use the validate method on NSTouchBar directly.
-This is manual, but can be efficient especially if your validation needs are simple.
+This is manual, but can be efficient, especially if your validation needs are simple.

-A fancier way is to hook into NSWindow's didUpdateNotification.
-This gives you a easy way to run your validation automatically as the window processes events.
+A fancier way is to hook into NSWindow/NSApplication's didUpdateNotification.
+This gives you a easy way to run your validation automatically as the window/app processes events.

 ## Overriding a Window's TouchBar

 It sometimes happens that you need to override a window's default touch bar.
-Instead of messing with binding, you can use a handy extension on NSViewController
+Instead of messing with binding, you can use a handy extension on NSViewController.

 ```
     deinit {